Meet The Team

 With four generations of family skiers behind her it’s no surprise Nickie’s parents had skis on her feet as soon as she could walk.
 And with that kind of heritage she was destined to find her calling on the slopes.

-Founding Mabey Ski was a dream 15 years in the making for Nickie ― time she spent acquiring the knowledge and experience she’d need, working ski seasons across the globe exploring new cultures, organizing large-scale corporate events, and creating bespoke itineraries for ski and luxury travel agencies.
+Founding Mabey Ski was a dream 15 years in the making for Nickie ― time she spent acquiring the knowledge and experience she’d need, working ski seasons across the globe exploring new cultures, organising large-scale corporate events, and creating bespoke itineraries for ski and luxury travel agencies.

-Favorite piece of gear: My Osprey 30L pack ― it’s super comfy in the backcountry, and I always ride with it in resort too as it has a hydration reservoir with an insulated pocket to stop it from freezing.
-Lots of pockets for snacks and duct tape too (my other essential items).
+Favourite piece of gear: My Osprey 30L pack ― it’s super comfy in the backcountry, and I always ride with it in resort too as it has a hydration reservoir with an insulated pocket to stop it from freezing.
+Lots of pockets for snacks and duct tape too.

 Head of Adventures

-Having grown up in the flat, sheep-filled fields of rural Oxfordshire, UK, Ben found himself craving a little more vertical in his life and has spent the last 10 years living, working and playing in the steep-and-deep powder skiing mecca of Whistler on the west coast of British Columbia, Canada.
+Having grown up in the flat, sheep-filled fields of rural Oxfordshire, UK, Ben found himself craving a little more vertical in his life and has spent the last 10 years living, working and playing in the steep-and-deep powder skiing mecca of Whistler on the West Coast of British Columbia, Canada.

-An avid adventure-ski traveler, Ben has skied the backcountry of Canada, USA, Japan, England (yes, you read that right!), France, Austria, Switzerland, Italy and Bulgaria in the last 10 years and plans to ski in Antarctica, Georgia, Kyrgyzstan, Chile, Iran, India, New Zealand and more in the next 10!
+An avid adventure-ski traveler, Ben has skied the backcountry of Canada, USA, Japan, England (yes, you read that right!), France, Austria, Switzerland, Italy and Bulgaria over the last 10 years and plans to ski in Antarctica, Georgia, Kyrgyzstan, Chile, Iran, India, New Zealand and more in the next 10!

 When he’s not out skiing, day dreaming about skiing, talking about skiing, planning where to go skiing, tuning skis, and researching gear to use whilst skiing, Ben loves to snowmobile, mountain bike, hike, camp, fly fish, eat cheese, collect (and drink) wine and tell atrocious dad jokes.
 Did we mention he likes to ski?

-Favorite ski experience: I think heli-skiing in Bella Coola, BC was the most spectacular trip I’ve ever been on.
+Favourite ski experience: I think heli-skiing in Bella Coola, BC was the most spectacular trip I’ve ever been on.
 Huge mountains, deep powder, sunshine and incredible food ― it had it all.
 I already have my next trip booked!

-Favorite piece of gear: Ski straps, I never leave the house without them.
+Favourite piece of gear: Ski straps, I never leave the house without them.
 They are seemingly made of kryptonite and I’ve used them to fix skis, boots, bindings, bags and even to limp home a broken snowmobile 25km through the backcountry.
 Tie it around your leg and you’ll always have one handy, plus they only cost $5 ― bargain!

-Favorite après-ski drink and snack: Fried chicken and champagne.
+Favourite après-ski drink and snack: Fried chicken and champagne.
 Trust me, it’s a thing.